 The model of Venus at the Observatory Museeum in central Stockholm was made at the workshop at Liljevalchs Museeum.
 The Observatory Museum is closed during 2014.

 Distance from Globen: 7,6 km

-The model of our planet Earth is located at the entrance of the space theatre Cosmonova at the Natural History Museum.
-On the background screen, images taken from space of selected areas of the the planet can be shown.
+The models of our planet Earth and the Moon are locatet outside the entrance of the space theatre Cosmonova at the Natural History Museum (in the ticket hall).

 Diameter: 35 cm

 Distance from Globen: 11,6 km